datkk06/OpenStack-Tutorial/Content/working-heat.md

       volume_size: { get_param: volume_size }
 ```

 The above snippet creates two custom resources that have their type set into the YAML files of the two sub-templates: ``webserver.yaml`` and ``database.yaml``.
 In the context of the master template ``nested-heat-stack.yaml``, all the resources defined in the sub-template are encapsulated in single resources.
 Resources that reference a nested template also have properties and attributes, like other regular resources.
-We can specify their parameters
+We can specify the parameters to be assigned to the resource's properties
 ```
 parameters:
   image: